In This Article

 1. Be Smart About Choosing Your Colour Palette

 Traditionally, Victorian design is associated with deep hues and dark colour palettes.
 But don’t be afraid to go for more subdued shades.
-Opt for a simple colour palette, unassuming silhouettes and light pastel shades like this Pune home does.
+Opt for unassuming silhouettes and light pastel shades like this Pune home does.

-It contrasts the light colours with clean lines, as you can see in the living room and the bedroom.
+It contrasts the light colours with the wall panels, as you can see in the living room and the bedroom.
 That helps create a tone-on-tone look, thereby letting the Victorian aesthetic ease gently into the contemporary home.

 2. Go Quirky With Wallpapers